bootprint/bootprint/doc/api.md

 <a name="BootprintBuilder#load"></a>
 ##bootprintBuilder.load(builderFunction)
 Inherit configuration options from another module.
-`require("bootprint-modulename")` should return a function(builder)
+`require("bootprint-modulename")` usually return a function(builder)
 and this functions needs to be passed in here.
-A new Builder with will be returned that overrides the current options with options from the builderFunction's result.
+A new BootprintBuilder will be returned that overrides the current options with options from the builderFunction's result.

 **Params**

+- builderFunction `function` - that receives a BootprintBuilder as paramater and returns a BootprintBuilder with changed configuration.

-- builderFunction
+**Returns**: [BootprintBuilder](#BootprintBuilder) - the result of the builderFunction
 <a name="BootprintBuilder#build"></a>
-##bootprintBuilder.build()
+##bootprintBuilder.build(jsonFile, targetDir)
-Build the configured Bootprint
+Build the configured Bootprint-instance.

+**Params**

+- jsonFile `string` - path the a file containing the data to pass into the template
+- targetDir `string` - path to a directory where the HTML and CSS file should be created

 **Returns**: [Bootprint](#Bootprint) - a Bootprint-instance